-An introductory level course for those students preparing to enter a coaching career or be involved in the management and organization of an athletic program.
+An introductory level course for students preparing to enter a coaching career or be involved in the management and organization of an athletic program.
 Through the course the student will develop guidelines and principles helpful in organizing a successful athletic program.
 The course will emphasize an awareness of the demands of the coaching profession and explore issues and ethical considerations significant to coaching.
-Course will also include a review of requirements for the completion of a minor in athletic coaching.
+The course will also include certification from Positive Coaching Alliance and National Federation of High School Sports as well as a review of requirements for the completion of a minor in athletic coaching.